Is a Degree Required to Be a Medical Assistant?

 Speedy Medical Assisting programs offer one great benefit, and that’s time.

 They can typically be completed in as little as one year.
-If you are interested in a healthcare career but lack the interest or time required to obtain an advanced degree, Medical Assisting could be a great choice for you.
+Medical Assisting could be an excellent choice if you are interested in a healthcare career but lack the interest or time required to obtain an advanced degree.

-Because Medical Assisting programs do not require as much time as other healthcare professions, successful graduates will be able to enter the job market a lot quicker.
+Because Medical Assisting programs do not require as much time as other healthcare professions, successful graduates can enter the job market much quicker.
 For example, Unitek College has built an accelerated Medical Assisting curriculum that combines classroom learning with clinical, hands-on experience to provide students with the knowledge they’ll need to obtain meaningful employment.

-If you’re completely new to the healthcare field, that’s okay.
-Now is a great time to begin your journey and Medical Assisting is a great first step for your healthcare career.
+If you’re entirely new to the healthcare field, that’s okay.
+Now is a great time to begin your journey, and Medical Assisting is a significant first step for your healthcare career.